LabKey/labkey-ui-components/packages/components/docs/immer.md

 });
 ```

-If you'd like to have your class instance's be immutable without requiring use of `produce` you can directly call
+If you'd like to have your class instances be immutable without requiring use of `produce` you can directly call
 `Object.freeze` at the end of the constructor.

 ```ts